 Preschool immunisation rates in London, especially against measles, mumps and rubella, are among the worst in England and at a ten-year low.
 Too many of London’s children are not fully protected, and this is worse in deprived areas and among certain ethnic groups.
 We are leading a programme to help primary care teams turn this around.

 The programme has been selected as a 'pathfinder' for the London Health Data Strategy.
-It has launched in North East London, with South East London and North West London following later in 2022.
+It launched in North East London in February 2022, with forthcoming pilots in South East and North West London.